bright-science/CO7217/partI/mu2.md

 # Module Unit 2: Polyglot Persistence

-In this module unit, we are going to discuss some key notions underpinning the success of NoSQL technologies with respect to SQL technologies.
+In this module unit, we are going to discuss
+* key notions underpinning the success of NoSQL technologies with respect to SQL technologies;
+* an outline of the NoSQL ecosystem, focussing on Document stores with MongoDB.

 As a representative example of NoSQL technologies, we will experiment with a MongoDB instance deployed on the Cloud.

 The lectures are supplemented with a presentation on the subject by Martin Fowler - the author of the book that we are using for this module unit.